-Okay, so there is a huge amount of pretty places in England to visit, so much so that it can be hard to whittle down just a few for your next trip.
+Okay, so there are a huge amount of pretty places in England to visit, so much so that it can be hard to whittle down just a few for your next trip.
 This is exactly why I wanted to make it that bit easier by sharing some of the best places in the west of England to explore.

-After exploring the stunning spots in the south of England, then the breathtaking areas in northern England, I thought it was about time I showed you some of my favourites that we try to visit as often as possible.
+After exploring the stunning spots in the south of England, and then the breathtaking areas in northern England, I thought it was about time I showed you some of my favourites that we try to visit as often as possible.